thuongtruong1009/Snake-Game-OOP/README.md

 </div>

 ## 🎴 What's the snake game
 * Snake is a game in which the players need to think about controlling snake to explore an map and catch the appples and handle the situation to avoid hitting with the any obstacle or itself.
+They will compete against each other with points and time after each match.

 ## 📌 First require
 + The final project on labory in my school.
 It request is use any language programming to make a game or application.
 My team have 2 student and we try hard to complete them in 3 week.